RADIO STATION HIT, HITLER VOWS REPRISAL

 Reinhard Heydrich, 1904–1942Alfred Naujocks, 1911–1966

 Left: The Gleiwitz Incident, a mock Polish attack on German soil, was the brainchild of arch-criminal Reinhard Heydrich (1904–1942), shown here in 1940 as an SS-Gruppenfuehrer.
 Heydrich was deputy to Reichsfuehrer-SS Heinrich Himmler and head of the Gestapo (Secret State Police).
-The “Butcher of Prague,” as Heydrich later became known, was mortally wounded in late-May 1942 by two Czech nationalists.
+The “Butcher of Prague,” as Heydrich later became known, was mortally wounded in late‑May 1942 by 2 Czech nationalists.
 The Heydrich-devised Gleiwitz Incident was approved by Hitler, who had requested the SS stage an event that had the appearance of Polish aggression against Germany to help him justify the Nazi invasion of Poland.

 German Preparations for the Invasion of Poland: Staging the Gleiwitz Incident